FraunhoferIOSB/FROST-Server/docs/extensions/EntityLinking.md

         }
     }

+When updating or creating entities, if there is a property of the type `<linkName>.<TargetEntityType>@iot.id` then the property `<linkName>.<TargetEntityType>` and all other properties starting with `<linkName>.<TargetEntityType>@` will be removed by the server before storing the properties.

+Custom entity links to not have to be placed at the root of the properties map, though a server implementation may limit how deep these links may appear.

+### Expand support

-The server can support $expand on these entities, including the full target entity next to the link:
+The server can support $expand on these entity links, by including the full target entity next to the link:

     GET v1.0/Things(1)?$expand=properties/building.Thing
     {